Brikky/rails-deployment/README.md

 ```
 scp -i AllAccessKey.pem path_to_local_file ubuntu@ip_address:path_to_remote_directory
 ```

-## Member List Lab
-- For this exercise we will be practicing our system admin skills by creating a simple application using a gem called Paperclip.
-- You can find the documentation here: [https://github.com/thoughtbot/paperclip](https://github.com/thoughtbot/paperclip)
-- You will need to download the [starter files here](https://github.com/sf-wdi-gaia/member-list) first.
-- Your job is to make the application work and then deploy it to AWS.

 ## AWS Overview
 - AWS is a powerful suite of services that give you access to many infrastructure options.